drupal-entity-training/event/index.md

 You can reach this guide at [https://git.io/d8entity][guide-short-url].

-The starting point is an empty module named `event`.
+The starting point is a stock Drupal 8.2 core _Standard_ installation with an empty module named `event`.
 The state at the end of any given step can be seen in the corresponding branch in the [repository][repository].

 Having [Drush][drush] available is required to follow along.
 When Drush commands are to be run, run them from within the Drupal installation.
 When PHP code is to